Medically reviewed on Sep 5, 2018

 - Take with or without food.
 Take with food if it causes an upset stomach.

-- If you are taking Zovirax for an infection that came back, start this medicine as soon as you can.
+- If you are taking Zovirax (acyclovir capsules and tablets) for an infection that came back, start Zovirax (acyclovir capsules and tablets) as soon as you can.

 What do I do if I miss a dose?

 - Take a missed dose as soon as you think about it.